Cellucci History, Family Crest & Coats of Arms

 - Cessidro Cellucci, aged 17, who landed in America from S Donato, in 1901

-- Antonio Cellucci, aged 33, who emigrated to the United States from Rapino, in 1901
+- Antonio Cellucci, aged 33, who immigrated to the United States from Rapino, in 1901

-- Carmine Cellucci, aged 30, who emigrated to the United States from San Donato, Italy, in 1904
+- Carmine Cellucci, aged 30, who immigrated to the United States from San Donato, Italy, in 1904

-- Costanzo Cellucci, aged 26, who emigrated to the United States from San Donato, in 1905
+- Costanzo Cellucci, aged 26, who immigrated to the United States from San Donato, in 1905

 - Domenico Cellucci, aged 35, who landed in America from Caserta, Italy, in 1908